 We support excellence in social studies instruction and promote civic engagement to help ensure all students are prepared to participate in our nation’s democracy, economy and workforce.
 Our goal is to give all public and private K–12 schools nationwide free electronic access to the Americans All program resources.
 They reflect the importance of diversity in social studies instruction.
-This information includes ethnic and cultural texts, period-specific photographs and posters and a music CD.
+This information includes ethnic and cultural texts, period-specific photographs and posters and a music publication.
 Our foundation invests more than half of its membership fees in strengthening history and civics instruction.
 To simplify school registration, our contact database includes information on most of our nation’s public and private schools, and each is assigned an identification number.
 All schools need to do is designate a point of contact.
 In addition, when they register, teachers must provide us with their school’s identification number.
 Contact information is not shared or published.

 Once teachers are registered for Americans All, they can join the program’s Social Legacy Network for only $4 per month.
 As a thank-you from the People of America Foundation for their support of social studies education, the first three months of that trial membership are free!